1.1 Under this accommodation Contract, the University agrees to provide:

 3. Termination or transfer by University

-3.1 The University acting through the Head of College shall be entitled to terminate this contract at any time:
+3.1 The University acting through the Warden of College shall be entitled to terminate this contract at any time:

-- if any information provided in support of the application for residence or in the College Information Form is found to be false or incomplete in any material particular;
+- if any information provided in support of the application for residence or in any other information provided to the college is found to be false or incomplete in any material particular;

 - if the Resident fails at any time to meet the requirements for admission to the University (including failing to attain University Entrance in the January of the year of proposed residence) or ceases to be a full-time University student;